 But the good news is, low value items can that can be easily consumed also make good products as long as there is enough demand for them.

 Think of a bag of potato chips: it’s mostly air, costs a few dollars, but people buy millions of them.
 Likewise, an ebook in a very popular genre could sell very well, since readers of the genre are always hungry for more.
 If you make $1 per book, you need to sell a million of them.
-That’s not easy to do… but if you have 10 books, you just need to sell 100,000.
-If you have 100 books, only 10,000 of each.
+That’s not easy to do… but if you have 10 books, you just need to sell 100,000 of each.
+If you have 100 books, then only 10,000 of each.

-Stuff to know about selling
+Stuff to know about selling and value

 It’s not really about the product.
 It may be at first, for strangers, but you can capture potential customers hearts by tapping into their worldview, showing them that you understand them, and promise to change their lives.